Cost of Rhinoplasty

 Dr. Miller has the advantage of his own surgical suite, which helps you avoid a potentially expensive hospital stay.
 When consulting with other facial plastic surgeons who specialize in rhinoplasty, always ask for a complete breakdown of their price, so you won’t be surprised by add-ons in the end.

 When considering the total cost of your rhinoplasty, remember to factor in the cost of recovery.
 You’ll need to take time off from work, and arrange for household help.
+For additional information, please visit our rhinoplasty and nose job guide.

 Contact Us For a Rhinoplasty Consultation